Tidal Power: The pros and cons

 The cons are that tidal power on its own is only marginally viable unless carried out on a large scale, although this statement is made looking at buy-in prices for electricity at around £50 per MWh, and without any subsidy involved.
 As the buy-in price increases the viability improves.
 And there are "other things" we can do on these sites, valuable things, that in fact make the generation of electricity a by-product.

-Another "con" is the well known reluctance to embrace new ideas in the UK.
+Another "con" is the well known reluctance to embrace new ideas not only in the UK but Europe - wide.
 There are suitable turbines but they are expensive and only work in one direction, so better ones need to be developed.
 We have a plan to do this.
 Some of the output will be modest, maybe as low as 20 - 30 megawatts, but it is continuous.
 There will be an issue with silt, which will build up and will need to be periodically cleared out.

 It is cheaper in the short term to simply build houses on the land.
 Cheapest options are almost always selected.
-Tidal basins are a strategic development, but a lot of the cost of construction can be recovered by dual use applications in which the site construction costs are fully recovered by another application and, as mentioned above, the electricity produced becomes just a by-product.
+Tidal basins are a strategic development, but a lot of the cost of construction can be recovered by the dual use applications introduced in the earlier sections, in which the site construction costs are fully recovered by another application and, as mentioned above, the electricity produced becomes just a by-product.